 Current Management Practices & Policies

 This project reaches across different Canadian federal, provincial, and local government jurisdictions that have taken individual and combined efforts to address the status of wetlands in the Great Lakes basin.
 In Canada, and specifically Ontario, where the Georgian Bay is located, there is no specific legislation protecting wetlands; although there is some indirect coverage through conservation acts.
 Also, some Canadian wetlands are protected through policies and agreements, but these accords are not acknowledged as law.
 A number of natural heritage protection measures and planned upcoming legislation may provide wetlands with future protection, but currently, detrimental policies remain in effect, including allowing the drainage of wetlands for agricultural use.
 The wetlands along the southern coast of Lake Ontario fall under both United States federal law and New York state laws and regulations.
 These wetlands are protected under section 404 of the Clean Water Act and regulated by the United States Army Corps of Engineers.
+This act requires appropriate permitting to occur for development occurring in wetland areas and the replacement or mitigation of wetlands at a ratio of 2 acres created for every 1 acre destroyed.
 Additionally these wetlands, encompassed in the New York state (NYS) Lake Plain Ecozone, are protected under various articles of NYS’s Environmental Conservation Law (ECL).
 Articles 24 and 25 of the ECL, enacted in the 1970’s, specifically protect fresh water wetlands and tidal wetlands, respectively.
 These wetland regulations are enforced by the NYS Department of Environment Conservation’s Environmental Conservation Police Officers (ECOs) and NYS Forest Rangers.
 Both ECO’s and rangers are sworn state police officers able to enforce all state laws but focus their efforts on enforcing the ECL articles.

 Decision Support Tools